-- Medications acceptable to the FAA for treatment of hypertension in airmen include all Food and Drug Administration (FDA) approved diuretics, alphaadrenergic blocking agents, beta-adrenergic blocking agents, calcium channel blocking agents, angiotension converting enzyme (ACE inhibitors) agents, and direct vasodilators. - The following are NOT ACCEPTABLE to the FAA: - Centrally acting agents (such as reserpine, guanethidine, guanadrel, guanabenz, and methyldopa). - A combination of beta-adrenergic blocking agents used with insulin, meglitinides, or sulfonylureas. - The use of flecainide when there is evidence of left ventricular dysfunction or recent myocardial infarction. - The use of nitrates for the treatment of coronary artery disease or to modify hemodynamics. - The Examiner must defer issuance of a medical certificate to any applicant whose hypertension has not been evaluated, who uses unacceptable medications, whose medical status is unclear, whose hypertension is uncontrolled, who manifests significant adverse effects of medication, or whose certification has previously been specifically reserved to the FAA.
+Medications acceptable to the FAA for treatment of hypertension in airmen include all Food and Drug Administration (FDA) approved diuretics, alpha-adrenergic blocking agents, beta-adrenergic blocking agents, calcium channel blocking agents, angiotension converting enzyme (ACE inhibitors) agents, and direct vasodilators.

+- The following are NOT ACCEPTABLE to the FAA: - Centrally acting agents (such as reserpine, guanethidine, guanadrel, guanabenz, and methyldopa). - The use of flecainide when there is evidence of left ventricular dysfunction or recent myocardial infarction. - The use of nitrates for the treatment of coronary artery disease or to modify hemodynamics. - The AME must defer issuance of a medical certificate to any applicant whose hypertension has not been evaluated, who uses unacceptable medications, whose medical status is unclear, whose hypertension is uncontrolled, who manifests significant adverse effects of medication, or whose certification has previously been specifically reserved to the FAA.

-The following is a table that lists the most common conditions of aeromedical significance, and course of action that should be taken by the examiner as defined by the protocol and disposition in the table.
+The following is a table that lists the most common conditions of aeromedical significance, and course of action that should be taken by the AME as defined by the protocol and disposition in the table.
 Medical certificates must not be issued to an applicant with medical conditions that require deferral, or for any condition not listed in the table that may result in sudden or subtle incapacitation without consulting the AMCD or the RFS.
 Medical documentation must be submitted for any condition in order to support an issuance of an airman medical certificate.

-DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Arrhythmias Bradycardia (<50 bpm) All Document history and findings, CVE Protocol, and submit any tests deemed appropriate If no evidence of structural, functional or coronary heart disease - Issue Otherwise - Requires FAA Decision Bundle Branch Block (Left and Right) All See CVE and GXT Protocols See GXT Additional If no evidence of structural, functional or coronary heart disease - Issue Otherwise - Requires BBB Requirements FAA Decision History of Implanted Pacemakers All See Implanted Pacemaker Protocol Requires FAA Decision PAC (2 or more on ECG) All Requires evaluation, e.g., check for MVP, caffeine, pulmonary disease, thyroid, etc. If no evidence of structural, functional or coronary heart disease - Issue Otherwise - Requires FAA Decision PVC's (2 or more on standard ECG) All Max GXT - to include a baseline ECG If no evidence of structural, functional or coronary heart disease and PVC's resolve with exercise - Issue Otherwise - Requires FAA Decision
+DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Arrhythmias (Updated 04/27/2022) Bradycardia (<50 bpm) All Document history and findings, CVE Protocol, and submit any tests deemed appropriate If no evidence of structural, functional or coronary heart disease - Issue Otherwise - Requires FAA Decision Bundle Branch Block (Left and Right) IRBBB or ICVD All See Protocol for Bundle Branch Block (BBB) If no evidence of structural, functional or coronary heart disease - Issue Otherwise - Requires FAA Decision History of Implanted Pacemakers All See Implanted Pacemaker Disposition Table Requires FAA Decision PAC (2 or more on ECG) See next page All Requires evaluation, e.g., check for MVP, caffeine, pulmonary disease, thyroid, etc. If no evidence of structural, functional or coronary heart disease - Issue Otherwise - Requires FAA Decision PVC's (2 or more on standard ECG) All Max GXT - to include a baseline ECG If no evidence of structural, functional or coronary heart disease and PVC's resolve with exercise - Issue Otherwise - Requires FAA Decision